umccr/orcahouse/infra/api/README.md

 The module exposes a `db_name` variable to specify the target database name for the Lambda function to connect to, using the provided user credentials.

+## PostGraphile Lambda Server

+This project deploys a GraphQL server using PostGraphile v5, which introspects a PostgreSQL schema and automatically generates a GraphQL endpoint.

+While PostGraphile v5 is still in beta, it currently supports integration with Fastify v4 and is considered suitable for production use.
+In our case, the server is used in a read-only capacity, and API authentication is managed through an API Gateway authorizer.

+### AWS Lambda Handler

+The Lambda function expects the following environment variables:

+- `DATABASE_NAME` – The name of the PostgreSQL database to connect to.
+- `SECRET_ARN` – The ARN of the AWS Secrets Manager secret containing the database credentials.
+- `GRAPHILE_ENV` – Specifies the environment stage (development or production).

 ## GraphiQL

 The GraphiQL endpoint is available at `/graphiql` (e.g., [`https://mart.prod.umccr.org/graphiql`](https://mart.prod.umccr.org/graphiql)).